spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/logging-in-to-the-back-office.md

   - /docs/en/logging-in-to-the-back-office
 ---

-To be able to use the Back Office, you have to log in to it.
+To use the Back Office, you have to log in to it.
 You can log in via:

 * Regular Back Office user account
 * Third-party service